-We can provide “tasters” of just an hour, half a day or two, or a longer placement of a couple of weeks.
-Your achievement adviser and work coach have a huge list of companies and organisations with a range of opportunities so let them know if this is something you would like to try.
-Your achievement adviser will help you prepare for the experience and the practicalities like traveling to and from the workplace.
+We can provide ‘tasters’ of just an hour, half a day or two, or a longer placement of a couple of weeks.
+Your achievement adviser and DWP work coach have a huge list of companies and organisations with a range of opportunities so let them know if this is something you would like to try.
+Your achievement adviser will help you prepare for the experience and the practicalities like get to and from your workplace.

-We will encourage and help you to secure an Apprenticeship if this is what you want.
+We will encourage and help you to secure an apprenticeship if this is what you want.
 An apprenticeship is a job combined with a skills development and training programme relevant to the job role.
 Apprenticeships are available from GSCE Level 2 (GCSE or Equivalent) up to Level 7 (Postgraduate Level).
-There are a wide range of apprenticeships available in most professions and these are advertised on the National Apprenticeship Service (see link below).
+There are a wide range of apprenticeships available in most professions and these are advertised on the National Apprenticeship Service here.

 As a care leaver you are entitled to a £1000 bursary from your training provider that will be paid to you within the first 3 months of you starting your apprenticeship.

-We are committed to increasing the number of care leaver apprenticeships available to you within the partnership and in businesses across Nottinghamshire.
+We are committed to increasing the number of care leaver apprenticeships available to care leavers across the Partnership and businesses across Nottinghamshire.
 We hire apprentices and we offer some dedicated care leaver apprenticeships (at Nottinghamshire County Council and at Newark and Sherwood District Council).
 Nottinghamshire County Council (NCC) will guarantee all care leavers an interview if you apply for an apprenticeship vacancy and meet all the essential requirements.

 We also offer a coaching programme to our apprentices and full support to enable you to successfully complete the apprenticeship training and assessment.
-NCC are also committed to topping up care leaver apprentice salaries to the National Living Wage to make it affordable for you to work as an apprentice with us.
-You can search for apprenticeship opportunities across the partnership.
+NCC is also committed to topping up care leaver apprentice salaries to the National Living Wage to make it affordable to work as an apprentice with us.

-We will encourage and help you to go to college if this is what you want.
-We will give you extra help and individual guidance via your achievement adviser to make sure you are supported to choose the right course and to do well in college.
+If this is what you want, your achievement adviser will give you extra help and individual guidance to make sure you are supported to choose the right course and to do well in college.
 Many local colleges provide extra support to care leavers as they also want you to succeed and achieve your potential.

 We understand that sometimes it is hard to go on your own to enrol so Nottingham College is offering you the chance to enrol at a different time if you want to.
-Nottingham College will also provide you with the following:
+Nottingham College will also provide you with:

 - Access to an Achievement Coach, wellbeing support and health advice

-- Support through the college and your personal advisor to support your attendance
+- Support through the college and your achievement adviser to support your attendance

-- A named person to support in you to get an appropriate work placement or work experience
+- A named person to support you to get an appropriate work placement or work experience

 - Vision West Notts College, Mansfield – www.wnc.ac.uk -0808 100 3626